Emerson Fellow of the Netter Center

 First, the Fellow will work to advance university-assisted community schools locally in West Philadelphia.
 The Fellow will be tasked to increase the amount of resources from Penn, the community, and governmental agencies to support university-assisted community schools, as well as the integration of these resources.
 The Fellow will work closely with Netter Center Associate Director as well as the Center's Director of University-Assisted Community Schools and its Academically Based Community Service (ABCS) Coordinator on strategies to identify and integrate such resources at the school sites.
 The Fellow will also write reports and assist in evaluation of the effort to engage and coordinate additional Penn, governmental and community resources.

-A Bachelor’s Degree and 2 to 3 years of experience or an equivalent combination of education and experience is required.
-The Emerson Fellow must be a Class of December 2017 or May 2018 Penn graduate who has outstanding academic credentials and has shown leadership in and commitment to the university-assisted community schools program.
+Bachelor's Degree and 2 years of experience or an equivalent combination of education and experience is required.
+The Emerson Fellow must be a Class of May 2020, December 2020 or May 2021 Penn graduate who has outstanding academic credentials and has shown leadership in and commitment to the university-assisted community schools program.